First Step to Compliance: A Thorough and Accurate Risk Assessment

 Regulations for Securing the Internet of Things

 We are living in the era of Digital Transformation and witnessing first-hand the proliferation of assistive technologies such as the Internet of Things (IoT).
-It is estimated that the global count of IoT devices will reach around 80 billion by 2025 — a figure that will outnumber the human population across the globe tenfold.
+It is estimated that the global count of IoT devices will reach around 80 billion by 2025 — a figure that will outnumber the human population tenfold.

-This IoT network of physical devices — “things”— designed with embedded sensors, software and other technologies for the purpose of connecting and exchanging data with other devices and systems over the internet, has generated greater access to data and analytics across all industries and can increase the efficiency and agility of business operations.
+This IoT network of physical devices — “things”— designed with embedded sensors, software, and other technologies for the purpose of connecting and exchanging data with other devices and systems over the internet, has generated greater access to data and analytics across all industries and can increase the efficiency and agility of business operations.

 Some noteworthy global IoT regulations already in effect include: